Resource Billing Basics

 All electricity used at a facility goes through a meter.
 Study your billing rate schedules and learn to read your electric meters.
-At facilities that do not have an energy management control system (EMCS), use direct meter data to spot-check energy consumption for a specific period — this allows you to develop daily load profiles for any facility.
+At facilities that do not have an energy management control system (EMCS), use direct meter data to spot-check energy consumption for a specific period so you can develop daily load profiles.

-Electricity charges can be complicated – you will need to be familiar with some or all of the following terms:
+Electricity charges can be complicated – you will need to be familiar with the following terms:

 - Basic or base charge